zulfadz/waves-coursera/index.md

 #### 4-4.
 Density of irrational in R

 Bro this is cool.
-I'm shook
+I'm shook.
+Will go to blog post.